krisdages/aurelia-template-lint/README.md

     /**
     * Aurelia Binding Access Options
-    * localProvidors: list of attributes that generate local variables
+    * localProviders: list of attributes that generate local variables
     * debugReportExceptions: when true, any caught exceptions are reported as rule issues.
     * restrictedAccess: access to type members with these modifiers will report an issue;
     */
     aureliaBindingAccessOpts = {
-        localProvidors: [
+        localProviders: [
             "repeat.for", "if.bind", "with.bind"
         ],
         localOverride: new Map([